 An important restriction for tax authorities to enforce the disclosure of commercial information is set by the principle of proportionality.
-There is a balancing of interests between the protection of professional secrecy and the public interest in setting into effect a lawful and equal taxation.
+There is a balancing of interests between the protection of professional secrecy and the public interest in setting into effect lawful and equal taxation.
 Furthermore, from the perspective of reasonableness, it is permissible in particular to refuse to provide specific information (eg, client names within the framework of the taxation of an attorney) that falls under legal confidentiality.

-The tax authorities are, generally, bound to the confidentiality obligation (DBG 110 I and StHG 39 I).
-Confidential information may only be sought based on a legal provision (DBG 110 II and StHG 39 I).
-Certain cantonal tax legislations provide for the possibility for interested persons to obtain, under specific circumstances, information on the tax factors of taxpayers resident in the respective canton.
+The tax authorities are, generally, bound to the confidentiality obligation.
+Confidential information may only be sought based on a legal provision.
+Certain cantonal tax legislation provides for the possibility for interested persons to obtain, under specific circumstances, information on the tax factors of taxpayers resident in the respective canton.
 Such information rights can, to a large degree, be countered by the taxpayer by a formal data-blocking request.